Bevra Trout Hatchery

 Our Location

-Bevra Trout Hatchery is located in the Assi Ganga valley, in the northeastern Indian Himalayas.
-The name Bevra comes from Bevra Gad, a small glacier-fed stream that supplies the hatchery’s water before joining the Assi Ganga — a tributary of the Ganges — the hatchery is rooted in the river system it works to restore.
+Bevra Trout Hatchery sits in the Assi Ganga Valley of the northeastern Indian Himalayas.
+Its name comes from Bevra Gad, a small glacier-fed stream that supplies the hatchery’s water before merging with the Assi Ganga.
+The hatchery is deeply connected to this river system—the same waters it works to repopulate.